Halland: Administration

 The provinces of Sweden serve no administrative function.
 Instead, that function is served by the Counties of Sweden.
 However, the province of Halland is almost coextensive with the administrative Halland County, though parts of the province belong to Västra Götaland County and Skåne County, while the county also includes parts of Småland and Västergötland.

-As of 31 December 2016 Halland had a population of 327,093.
-Of these, 310,536 lived in Halland County; 14,205 lived in Västra Götaland County; and 2,352 lived in Skåne County.
+As of 31 December 2023, Halland had a population of 351,508.